Belgium in World War II: Belgian Congo

 Despite Belgium's occupation, the Belgian Congo remained loyal to the government in exile and was put at the disposal of the Allies, making a significant contribution to the Allied war effort.

 Congolese soldiers of the Force Publique were involved in fighting with Italian forces during the East African Campaign and were instrumental to forcing Italian forces out of Abyssinia, suffering 500 casualties.
 13,000 Congolese troops served under British command in Nigeria.
 Detachments of Congolese soldiers also served in the Middle East and Burma.
 In total, the Force Publique comprised approximately 40,000 men and was racially segregated meaning that blacks could not become officers.
 Throughout the war, therefore, it was commanded by white officers.

 Twice, in 1941 and 1944, major strikes took place in towns around the country against the extra pressure put on workers by the colonial authorities.
 The Force Publique garrison in Luluabourg also mutinied in 1944.
 These were repressed by military force, often violently.

 The Congo was also a vitally important economic asset to the Allied powers.
 The Congo's gold alone contributed some $28.5 million to the Allied war effort, while its exports of rubber and uranium provided vital sources of raw materials.
-Most of the uranium used during the American Manhattan Project – including that used for the nuclear weapons dropped on the Japanese towns of Hiroshima and Nagasaki – was supplied by the Belgian firm Union Minière du Haut Katanga from Katanga Province in the Belgian Congo.
+Most of the uranium used during the American Manhattan Project – including that used for the nuclear weapons dropped on the Japanese cities of Hiroshima and Nagasaki – was supplied by the Belgian firm Union Minière du Haut Katanga from Katanga Province in the Belgian Congo.